GAMS-dev/engine-ui/README.md

 This repository contains the code for the management UI for [GAMS Engine](https://gams.com/engine).
 The UI is a React app for managing jobs, models, users and more.
 Feel free to extend the code and send us a pull request if you think others would benefit from your changes.

 # Installing
 To use the GAMS Engine UI, you must have [Node.js](https://nodejs.org) installed.
 Run `npm install` to install the packages required for the GAMS Engine UI.
-You must also convert the SCSS file to CSS by running `npm build-css`.
+You must also convert the SCSS file to CSS by running `npm run build-css`.

 # Starting
 GAMS Engine UI must know which instance of [GAMS Engine](https://gams.com/engine) to connect to.
 You can specify the location of GAMS Engine using the environment variable: `REACT_APP_ENGINE_URL`.
 Then run `npm start` to start the interface.